-- to 250-300 mm annually on average and the sub-county experiences an annual evapotranspiration rate of 2500mm.
+- 51. Rainfall in the sub-county is unpredictable, erratic and inadequate amounting to 250-300 mm annually on average and the sub-county experiences an annual evapo-transpiration rate of 2500mm.
 It is also characterized by long dry spells and short rainy seasons which are erratic, unreliable and poorly distributed.
 Temperatures in the sub-county are normally high ranging between 28-40°C. Soils are mainly sandy and sandy loams.
 The sub-county is characterized by chronic food insecurity and high rates of malnutrition. - 52.
 The community is largely pastoralist and pre-dominantly Somali.
 About 60-70% of the people depend largely on livestock for their livelihood.
-The main form of land use is nomadic pastoralism which is seen as the most efficient method of exploiting the range lands.
-The subcounty consists largely of a featureless plain.
+The main form of land use is nomadic pastoralism which is the most efficient method of exploiting the range lands.
+The sub-county consists largely of a featureless plain.
 There are three swamps namely Boji, Lagbogol and Lorian all of which are found in Habaswein division.
 The area receives bimodal rains with the onset of the long rains in April-May and short rains fall from October to December.
 The months succeeding the long rains, June to September, are very dry but vegetation continues to thrive because the lower temperatures reduce the rate of evaporation.
 The annual precipitation is about 280mm which varies in amount and distribution from year to year.
 The area's climatic condition is characterized by recurrent droughts and unreliable rainfall that hinders crop production and growth of pasture for livestock keeping.
 These cyclic shocks have retarded development in the area since gains of a particular season are wiped out by drought and famine (Wajir County Government, 2013).